lfelipecas/ca-in-practice/README.md

 ## CARME-N Network

-We would like to acknowledge the CARME-N network, which provides valuable resources for correspondence analysis and related methods.
-The datasets and some of the original R code used in this project come from CARME-N. For more information and resources, visit the [CARME-N website](http://www.carme-n.org).
+The CARME-N network offers valuable resources for correspondence analysis and related methods.
+The datasets and some of the original R code used in this project are sourced from CARME-N. For more information and resources, visit the [CARME-N website](http://www.carme-n.org).

 ## Author